A pink castle birthday cake that is a dream come true for little girls!

-I made this castle birthday cake for a 4 year old girl in 2012.
+I made this castle cake for a 4 year old girl in 2012.
 The mother wanted a simple castle cake, but I went on to make this one for I knew it will surely make the birthday girl very happy.
-And indeed it made not just her happy, but also her mom.
+And indeed this castle birthday cake made not just her happy, but also her mom.

 The cake was brought to the girl's school and I thought what better way to surprise all the kids in the class than lots of candies and marshmallows!

 Main supplies needed:

 - Cake - I baked an 8-inch square cake for the bottom tier of the castle birthday cake.
 And then made another 8-inch square cake, half of which I used for the top tier and the balance I cut using a round cutter to make the 8 towers on the sides of the castle.
 The cake recipe I used is my butter pound cake recipe.